 The use of ice or heat can have incredible benefits for musculoskeletal pain and injury recovery.

-First let begin with the physiological benefits of ice vs. heat:
+What are the physiological benefits of ice vs. heat:

-Here Are A Few lower back And Neck Problems That Can Benefit From Heat And Cold Therapy
+Lower Back And Neck Problems That Can Benefit From Heat And Cold Therapy

-- Lower back pain and neck pain from herniated or degenerated spinal discs, sore muscles in the spine, muscle spasms, stenosis causing pinched nerves in the spine, or arthritis often referred to spondylitis.
+- Lower back pain and neck pain from herniated or degenerated spinal discs, sore muscles in the spine, muscle spasms, stenosis causing pinched nerves in the spine, or arthritis, often referred to spondylitis.

 - Upper back pain due to poor posture.
 Upper back pain or Thoracicalgia from poor posture is a growing problem with the advancement of computer and phone technology.
-Thoracicalgia causes range from poor posture, injury, scoliosis and even vitamin or mineral deficiencies.
+Thoracicalgia causes poor posture, injury, scoliosis and even vitamin or mineral deficiencies.

 - Muscle soreness or fatigue from sitting at the office desk all day.